m-reza-rahman/jakartaee-azure/paas/README.md

 # Deploying a Jakarta EE Application on Azure using PaaS
-This demo shows how you can deploy a Jakarta EE application to Azure using a managed runtime.
+This demo shows how you can deploy a Jakarta EE application to Azure using managed Boss EAP.
 The following is how you run the demo.

-This demo uses a managed Java SE service and Payara Micro.
-Payara Micro can easily run a Jakarta EE thin war as an executable jar, which is the technique we highlight here.

-A good alternative to evaluate is the [public preview for JBoss EAP on App Service](https://azure.github.io/AppService/2020/09/22/jboss-public-preview.html).
-Public previews are a good opportunity to reach out and provide feedback as Jakarta EE customers!

 ## Setup
 * You will need an Azure subscription.
 If you don't have one, you can get one for free for one year [here](https://azure.microsoft.com/en-us/free).